1. Home

 Ireland's best Halloween party is in Derry

-While the origin of Halloween doesn't lie specifically in Derry, the world's biggest Halloween party is held in that city every year.
+While the origin of Halloween doesn't lie specifically in Derry, Europe's biggest Halloween party is held in the city every year.
 More than 30,000 people take to the streets, most of them dressed as witches, ghouls, vampires and monsters from the Otherworld.

-It's a time when you're almost certain to hear the Banshees screaming – assuming you can hear anything much above the marching bands, ceilidh music, hard rock and calypso as the carnival proceeds through the town.
+It's a time when you're almost certain to hear the Banshees screaming – assuming you can hear anything much above the marching bands, ceilidh music, hard rock and calypso as a fantastic carnival proceeds through the town, celebrating all things spooky.

 More about the origin of Halloween and its traditions